SC stays implementation of three farm laws, forms four member committee

 The court then asked the farmers if the unions have tried getting permission to conduct protests in Delhi.

-On a plea filed by the Delhi police seeking an injunction on the tractor rally to be held by farmers on Republic Day, the court issued notices to the farmer unions..
+On a plea filed by the Delhi police seeking an injunction on the tractor rally to be held by farmers on Republic Day, the court issued notices to the farmer unions.
 The CJI said that the matters of law and order is left to the police.
 If protests are allowed to enter the city, it is within the power of the police to see a specified number of people enter unarmed.

 On the formation of a committee, the SC said that the same is not being formed to appease everyone's opinion about it.
 We are forming the committee for our purpose the CJI led Bench also said.